h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 being very close to the theoretical maximum of the 10GBit connection.

 One thing to keep in mind: The blocksize when reading has a very strong impact on the performance.
-This can be seen when using `dd` with differen `bs` arguments.
+This can be seen when using `dd` with different `bs` arguments.
 Of course, 1MiB is optimal if that is also used by NFS, and `cat` seems to do this.
 However, `cp` does not which results in a much slower performance than if using `dd if=.. of=.. bs=1M`.

 I have done measurements with plain `nc` over the wire (also reaching 1,160 MiB/s) and `iperf3` which achieves 1,233 MiB/s just below the 1,250 MiB/s equivalent of 10Gbit.